Citrine: The Radiant Stone of Sunshine and Prosperity - Sundara Joon

 Astrological Connections

-While citrine is the traditional birthstone for November, its solar qualities create connections with multiple zodiac signs:
+While citrine is the traditional birthstone for November, and the signs of Scorpio and Sagittarius, its solar qualities create connections with multiple zodiac signs:

 • Aries: Enhances their natural leadership and confidence